EliasMouesca/dinos/README.md

 # Dinos
 Cute dinos for awesome go projects, handmade.
+Use 'go test' to see all of them.
+I only made 4 :P.

 ## Usecase
 ´´´
 func main() {
     Brachiosaurus()
 }
+´´´

                   _---_
                  /   o \